 Before diving into the film, I would like to begin with a brief exploration of Sam Mraovich himself, of course, and the air of mystery that surrounds him.
 According to IMDb, apart from Ben & Arthur, Mraovich hasn’t partaken in any behind-the-scenes roles in any other film, and has only acted in two films since, A Slice of Terror and Vapid Shallow Models Must Die!, the latter of which sees his role as “Nosey Neighbor” uncredited.
 As you can see, they’re probably top-quality productions.

-As for his IMDb biography, it looks like he’s trying to simultaneously tell his life’s story while also using it as a dating profile.
+Anyway, as for Sam Mraovich’s IMDb biography, it looks like he’s trying to simultaneously tell his life’s story while also using it as a dating profile.
 He even wrote it himself!
 Along with mentioning that he “was born on March 4, 1976 in a small town in the tri-state area called Stuebenville in Ohio,” he lists his favorite hobbies as “oil painting, singing, being at the beach, and spending time with friends.”

 According to the bio, he went to college in California for a while before he “just started talking with” a film producer in Pennsylvania and wound up in the Screen Actors’ Guild at the tender age of 19.
 It also says he’s got two projects in the works, and currently lives with his sister.
 Oh yeah, he’s also a “Licensed Real Estate Agent and also a Licensed Hair Stylist in the state of California,” so if you need a new house or some new hair in Cali, you know where to turn.

 He also appears to want to use IMDb as a platform for his resume using the trivia section, so any employers browsing IMDb know how qualified he is:

 Now for the majestic wonder that is Ben & Arthur.